 Second-degree students who have earned a minimum of 30 semester hours at NCCU and meet the cumulative GPA requirements stated above will be awarded a Degree with Distinction.

-- Please allow two business days for the processing of transcripts.
+· Please allow 2-3 business days for the processing of transcripts.

-- A student who requests to pick up their transcripts in the Registrar’s Office must do so within two weeks of processing.
-If not picked up within the two weeks, the transcripts will be mailed to the student.
+· Transcripts requested for pickup in the Registrar’s Office must be claimed within two weeks of processing.
+Transcripts not picked up within the two weeks will be mailed to the student.

 Option 1 (Online Method):

-- The cost of an official transcript ordered online is $13.00.
+1. The cost of an official transcript ordered on line is $12.90.
 Transcripts may be sent electronically or through U.S. mail.
-Go to https://iwantmytranscript.com/nccu.
-To create your account at this ordering site, follow these steps:
+Click on

 Option 2 (Fax Method):